AlexHAziz/Resume/Alexander Aziz Resume.md

 - Position: Project Lead
 - Led a team of four in developing Java versions of Jeopardy and Who Wants to Be a Millionaire, aiding in the training of new workers.
 - Designed and developed a web-based reference application using HTML and CSS to assist employees in troubleshooting, which remains in use at the help desk.
-- Orchestrated weekly status meetings to ensure project progress and equitable distribution of work among team members.
+- Conducted weekly status meetings to ensure project progress and equitable distribution of work among team members.

 ### UNCW Technology Assistance Center Student Worker (2012 - 2015)
 - Provided technical support to UNCW's student body, faculty, and staff, offering assistance with macOS, Windows, and troubleshooting.